 |us-east-1 (N. Virginia)|

-If you’re using another data warehouse besides Snowflake or Amazon Redshift, let us know at email@example.com.
+If you’re using another data warehouse besides Snowflake or Amazon Redshift, or if your warehouse region isn’t listed above, let us know at firstname.lastname@example.org.

-You can access your non-US Stripe data in Snowflake or Amazon Redshift as long as you export the data to a warehouse region Stripe supports.
-Data Pipeline doesn’t support any non-AWS instances yet, such as Google Cloud Storage (GCS), or Microsoft Azure.
+Data Pipeline doesn’t support any non-AWS instances yet, such as Google Cloud Storage (GCS) or Microsoft Azure.

 Because of data localization requirements, Stripe doesn’t offer Data Pipeline services to customers, merchants, or users in India.

-When you subscribe to Data Pipeline, Stripe sends a data share to your Snowflake or Amazon Redshift account.
+When you sign up for Data Pipeline, Stripe sends a data share to your Snowflake or Amazon Redshift account.
 After you accept the data share, you can access your core Stripe data in Snowflake or Amazon Redshift within 12 hours.
 After the initial load, your Stripe data refreshes regularly.